BA BMBCh MA MSc PhD FFPH

-I am co-lead, with Mark Petticrew, of a 10 year funded research programme focusing on UK public health as part of the NIHR School of Public Health Research (SPHR@L).
+I co-lead a 10 year funded research programme focusing on UK public health as part of the NIHR School of Public Health Research (SPHR@L).
 My current research focuses on upstream determinants of chronic non communicable diseases, and in particular the implications of non-health sector policies.
-I have been working with colleagues at LSHTM and collaborations worldwide developing methods to measure contextual environmental determinants of diet, alcohol, physical activity and cardiovascular disease in a range of urban and rural populations in countries at all stages of economic development.
-In the UK, this research is focusing on what factors might define 'healthy' neighbourhoods and how this can be operationalised through local government polices such as planning and licencing.
+I have worked with colleagues at LSHTM and collaborations worldwide developing methods to measure contextual environmental determinants of diet, alcohol, physical activity and cardiovascular disease in a range of urban and rural populations in countries at all stages of economic development.
+In the UK, this research looks at what factors produce 'healthy' neighbourhoods and how this can be operationalised through local government polices such as planning and licencing.

 I have been involved for a number of years in highlighting the important linkages between food and health, both in research and policy.
-Currently this work focuses on researching food environments for different populations and communities, and trying to explore what makes a healthier food environment.
+Currently this work focuses on researching local food systems in different communities, and exploring what levers are effective in creating healthier food environments.